yuegao04/docs/docs/setting/user.md

 # User Management

-Currently, the system provides three types of system user roles, namely **ordinary users**, **platform engineers**, and **administrators**.
+Currently, the system provides three types of system user roles, namely **general users**, **platform engineers**, and **administrators**.

-- **Ordinary User**: Can configure project-level resources, such as creating personal projects, authorizing personal projects to others, etc.
+- **General User**: Can configure project-level resources, such as creating personal projects, authorizing personal projects to others, etc.
 - **Platform Engineer**: Can configure global resources, such as creating templates, configuring global variables, changing global connectors, etc.
 - **Administrator**: Has the highest authority in the system and can manage system resources as well as system users.